Sir David Amess' pet named Westminster Dog of the Year

 Conservative MPs Andrew Rosindell and Mark Francois collected the honour with three-year-old Vivienne, who wore a City of Southend neckerchief.

-Prime Minister Boris Johnson had urged people to vote for Sir David's dog, and said the award would be a "wonderful tribute to his memory and love of animals".
+Earlier this week, Mr Johnson had urged people to vote for Sir David's dog, and said the award would be a "wonderful tribute to his memory and love of animals".

-The Kennel Club said Vivienne had been the "runaway winner" out of more than 20 entrants.
+The Kennel Club said Vivienne had been the "runaway winner" out of more than 20 entrants, each of whom had to describe their favourite characteristics of their dog.

+"Every time I walk into the room Vivienne throws herself at me, lies on their back with her legs in the air to be tickled," wrote Sir David.

+"But before that she always brings a toy so she is of a generous, giving nature."

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk